Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsection{Is the content from far-right publishers different from the moderates?}

-Here, we ask whether Google News articles' content and writing style differ based on the political leaning of the publishers.
-More specifically, we are interested in far-right publishers (as per the allsides classification) vs all the others that we dub here moderates.
+Here, we demonstrate there is insufficient evidence using LIWC to show that Google News articles' content and writing style differ based on the political leaning of the publishers.
+More specifically, we find this conclusion is consistent with far-right publishers (`extreme-right' per {\it allsides} classification) compared to all the others that we group here as ``moderates".